Meet The Team

 Editor’s note** Andrea was honored with the 2017 Top Forty Under 40 Award by Business in Vancouver Magazine.
 She has been quoted in The New York Times, and featured in several other publications.
 She’s still waiting for her Vogue cover, but stay tuned.

-*Very Polite People
+Very Polite Agency Photograph

 Dylan Rekert